carolahp/MetaL/README.md

 "OR"
 language loadLanguageModelDefinitions: '/path/to/repo' asFileReference.

-"browse the language model using calypso" language browse.
+"you can browse, edit and export the language model from calypso" language browse.

 "generate the kernel in memory"